terrestris/shogun-docs/docs/admin-client/02-layers.md

 # Layers
 ***

-Under the menu item *Themes*, new layers can be persisted for the applications, e.g. from external WMS or the project's own GeoServer; you can also import your own raster or vector data.
+Under the menu item *Layers*, new layers can be persisted for the applications, e.g. from external WMS or the project's own GeoServer; you can also import your own raster or vector data.
 In addition, various settings can be made for each layer.

 ![admin-client](/img/layers_overview.png)

 Existing topics can be changed by clicking on the corresponding line in the topic list.
 To add a new layer, click on the "Create theme" button.

+External WMS layers can be imported using the "Add WMS layer" button.

-Raster or vector data can be imported using the "Upload theme" button.
+Raster or vector data can be imported using the "Upload theme" button (if configured).

 As soon as a theme has been changed, it can be saved using the "Save theme" button.